 If you want to understand more about Kölsch and Brauhaus culture and benefit from the insider knowledge of a local guide, why not join a beer tour?
 Although I didn’t have time to do this when I was in Cologne, I did join a beer tour when I was visiting Ghent which was huge fun.

 Take a look at this English-language Cologne beer tour here.

 Where to Stay in Cologne

 One of the beauties of Cologne is that you easily visit its main attractions in a day.
-The city’s landmarks are clustered near the train station, the main sights within a 15-minute walk of each other.
+The city’s landmarks are clustered near the train station within a 15-minute walk of each other.

 However, for a more relaxed visit and to experience a lively Brauhaus at night, I recommend spending at least one night in Cologne.
 For maximum convenience, stay in or close to the Old Town.

 I stayed in this affordable 3-star hotel in the Old Town.
 Cosy single rooms are available and a good breakfast is included in the room rate.